automationhacks/automationhacks.github.io/_posts/2019-06-26-7-myths-about-software-testing.md

 <blockquote class="wp-block-quote">
   <p>
-    <strong>Everyone is a developer and should aim have the same set of technical design/coding skills&nbsp;</strong>to be efficient.
+    <strong>Everyone is a developer and should aim have the same set of technical design/coding skills </strong>to be efficient.
   </p>
 </blockquote>